Merhawitm/ETL_Extract_-Merhawit-Tesfay-Kassa-_-670554-/README.md

    - Perform full and incremental extractions.
    - Update `last_extraction.txt` after successful extraction.
 4. You’ll see printed outputs showing how many rows were extracted in each mode.
+Clarified that the notebook also performs transformations after extraction.

+Noted that two transformed .csv files are saved after execution.
 ---

 ##  Dataset Info